Eating a diet rich in niacin isn’t dangerous, but it’s possible to overdose on niacin supplements or niacin-based medication.

 When taken in prescribed amounts, niacin isn’t harmful.
 But if taken unnecessarily, overdose is possible.

-For example, a rumor circulating on drug and drug testing forums is that high doses of niacin can help flush marijuana from your system.
+For example, a on drug and drug testing forums is that high doses of niacin can help flush marijuana from your system.
 Not only is this untrue, it’s also incredibly dangerous.

-Most prescriptions for niacin start at 100 milligrams (mg).
+Most prescriptions for niacin start at (mg).
 This amount is often split between three doses taken throughout the day.

 If needed, the dosage may be gradually increased to the maximum daily dose of 1,000 mg.
 Prescriptions greater than 2,000 mg daily are not recommended.